saraivais/mysql-all-for-one/README.md

 ### Description

-All For One was developed during the Back-end module at [Trybe](https://www.betrybe.com/) and run through Docker to create an isolated development environment.
+All For One was developed during the Back-end module at [Trybe](https://www.betrybe.com/) (July, 2022) and run through Docker to create an isolated development environment.
 For this project, the Northwind database was used to recover and manipulate information from various tables using basic SQL queries.

 ### Technologies and Tools